Mikbac/Java-Multithreading/docs/Thread-pooling.md

 For this reason, many threads can wait for a response from the database without using the CPU.

 `# threads == # cores` doesn't give the best performance and the best CPU utilization.

+## Fixed ThreadPool and dynamic ThreadPool

+`ExecutorService` with `newFixedThreadPool` - fixed `ExecutorService` with `newCachedThreadPool` - dynamic

+Threadshing - a situation where most of the CPU is spent on the OS managing the system.